Frequently Asked Questions

 A. Rain typically impacts sports that play on turf (softball).
 Sports that play on all-weather fields (soccer and flag football) play rain or shine.

--If nothing is posted on the Teamsideline Homepage the games will be played.
+-If nothing is posted on X or the www.rosevillesports.com homepage, the games will be played.

--If league play is cancelled due to inclement weather, we will update teamsideline by 3:00pm.
+-If league play is cancelled due to inclement weather, we will update www.rosevillesports.com by 3:00pm.

--If games are cancelled between 3:00pm and the start of the game, we will update the website and inform team managers.
+-If games are cancelled between 3:00pm and the start of the game, we will update the website and do our best to inform team managers.

 -If games are about to be played or have started the umpire will make the call to cancel or continue game play.